AntzyMo/vue-day-calendar/README.md

 | `monthsTrigger` | Method of switching months | `Function` |
 | `goToToday` | Method to return to today | `Function` |

-## Contribution guide
-- `git checkout` create a new branch
-- The commits of fix & feat will be used to generate the changelog

 ## License
 [MIT](./LICENSE) License &copy; 2024-PRESENT [AntzyMo](https://github.com/AntzyMo)